harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/black-duck-hub-scanner-reference.md

 ---

-You can scan your container images using Black Duck Hub, a comprehensive and versatile open-source scanner.
+You can scan your repositories and container images using Black Duck Hub, a comprehensive and versatile open-source scanner.

 ## Important notes for running Black Duck Hub scans in STO